discordjs/guide/guide/additional-info/rest-api.md

 			<DiscordInteraction
 				profile="user"
 				:command="true"
-			>urban hello world</DiscordInteraction>
+			>urban</DiscordInteraction>
 		</template>
-		The easiest, and first program any newbie would write.
+		**hello world**: The easiest, and first program any newbie would write.
 Applies for any language.
 Also what you would see in the first chapter of most programming books.
 	</DiscordMessage>
 </DiscordMessages>